 - Review the outcome of due process hearings and complaints, and if a pattern develops, make appropriate recommendations to the Superintendents’ Council.

-- Acting as liaison with parents, community resources, other Local Education Agencies, the SELPA Director and Superintendents’ Council;
+- Acting as liaison with parents, community resources, other LEA, the SELPA Director and Superintendents’ Council;

 - Providing, reviewing and approving required reports by the federal government, and/or California Department of Education;